Hit-Feedback with Sound Effects in the SATR system

-SATR, which stands for Small Arms Transmitter Receiver, is world famous for its instant hit feedback in any terrain.
+SATR, which stands for Small Arms Transmitter Receiver, is world-famous for its instant hit feedback in any terrain.
 SATR works peer-to-peer so there is no central computer.
-Gamers use sound effects to tell if they have shot their opponent.
+The laser taggers issue sound effects which let the gamers know when they have shot their opponent.

-On boot up a Battlefield Operator can disable the voice feedback sound effects in this live gaming system.
+On boot up a Battlefield Operator can disable the voice feedback sound effects.
 A battlefield operator might want to do this because they are running a night fighting mission or a stealth mission and want to make it hard for the op-for to locate a gamer’s position.
 Gamers can still get hit-feedback via light effects, read about this feature click here.

 Sound effect feedback is one of the elements in our patent.
 The technology is patented in Australia and the USA, and notice has been given of the intention to grant a patent in the EU/UK.

-When a gamer pulls the trigger the gaming gun emits an infra red pulse, its light emitting diode (LED) transmits the pulse towards the oppositions gamer's sensors.
+When a gamer pulls the trigger the gaming gun emits an infrared pulse, its light-emitting diode (LED) transmits the pulse towards the opposition gamer's sensors.

 The SATR sensor receiver in the opposition's gaming gun recognizes the pattern and causes the device to respond - either registering a hit or a kill.